Sigma: Semantically Informative Pre-training for Skeleton-based Sign Language Understanding: Conclusion

 \section{Conclusion}

-SLU requires the ability to recognise fine-grained visual patterns while simultaneously modelling complex linguistic semantics.
-We identify three key challenges in current SLU: 1) weak semantic grounding in visual features, 2) imbalanced local-global modelling, and 3) inadequate cross-modal alignment.
-To address these, we propose Sigma, a skeleton-based unified framework for semantically informative and transferable representation learning for SLU.
-Sigma introduces: 1) the \textit{SignEF} mechanism for bidirectional visual-textual interaction during encoding, 2) the \textit{HAL} strategy for optimising local and global alignment via contrastive objectives, and 3) a unified pre-training scheme combining contrastive learning, text matching, and language modelling.
-We validate the effectiveness of Sigma on multiple SLU benchmarks, including WLASL, CSL-Daily, How2Sign, and OpenASL.
-Sigma consistently exhibits strong performance across the aforementioned SLU tasks.
-These results underscore the importance of semantically informed pre-training for building scalable and robust skeleton-based SLU model.
+In this work, we presented Sigma, a unified skeleton-based framework that addresses weak semantic grounding, local-global feature imbalance, and inefficient cross-modal learning in SLU.
+By relying solely on skeletal data, Sigma abstracts away visual noise, proving that kinematic representations, when properly aligned with linguistic semantics, are highly effective for SLU.
+Sigma introduces: 1) the SignEF mechanism for bidirectional visual-textual interaction, 2) the HAL strategy for optimising local and global alignment via contrastive objectives, and 3) a unified pre-training scheme combining contrastive learning, text matching, and language modelling.
+Sigma achieves SOTA or competitive performance across ISLR, CSLR, and SLT tasks, effectively bridging the gap between isolated gesture recognition and continuous, gloss-free translation.

+Despite its strong performance, Sigma has limitations.
+Gloss annotations improve recognition performance but constrain scalability, as annotating them is time-consuming and requires domain expertise.
+While recent methods attempt to reduce gloss supervision, no optimal solution currently exists that fully replaces annotations without compromising performance across all SLU tasks.
+Additionally, while our framework unifies multiple tasks, task-specific methods may still outperform it in certain scenarios.

+Looking forward, we plan to incorporate additional modalities such as RGB and depth to provide richer visual information, while exploring balanced solutions that maintain computational efficiency.
+Transitioning from 2D keypoints to 3D parametric body models such as SMPL-X could provide richer spatial context and better robustness against self-occlusion.
+Finally, given Sigma's foundation on the multilingual mT5 architecture, extending the framework to zero-shot or few-shot multilingual sign language translation presents an exciting opportunity for advancing universal, barrier-free communication.